pingcap/docs-dm/en/command-line-flags.md

 ### `--encrypt`

-- Encrypt the plaintext database password into ciphertext
+- Encrypts the plaintext database password into ciphertext
 - The default value is `""`
 - When this flag is specified, it is only used to encrypt the plaintext without interacting with the DM-master